alansigamil/alansigamil/README.md

 - 🔭 I’m working on: Strengthening my skills in data analysis and IT Technician, especially organizing data and fixing computer issues.

+- 🌱 Current Learning Journey:

-- 🌱 I’m learning: Python, Excel, and some project management skills.
-I’m also getting ready for an internship soon.
+I’m currently developing my skills in Python, Excel, and project management to strengthen my data analysis expertise.

+As part of my journey, I had the opportunity to intern at Vexxa AB, where I applied these skills in real-world projects like JobHunt, focusing on data-driven solutions and insights.

 - 👯 I want to collaborate: On data or IT projects where I can help improve systems and learn from others.